itu-algorithms/itu.algs4/README.md

 # Algs4 for Python

+Algs4 for Python is intended for instructors and students, who wish to follow the textbook [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/) by Sedgewick and Wayne, but who prefer to use Python rather than Java.
-The textbook [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/) by Sedgewick and Wayne describes all algorithms as Java programs.
-They provide the [source code](https://algs4.cs.princeton.edu/code/) online as a jar library [algs4.jar](https://algs4.cs.princeton.edu/code/algs4.jar).
+Sedgewick and Wayne provided their [source code](https://algs4.cs.princeton.edu/code/) in Java as a jar library [algs4.jar](https://algs4.cs.princeton.edu/code/algs4.jar).
-This repository contains the Python3 translation of that Java code.
+Algs4 for Python is the Python3 port of `algs4.jar`.
 In addition, it contains, with slight modifications, the `stdlib` package from the book [Introduction to Programming in Python](https://introcs.cs.princeton.edu/python/code/) by Sedgewick, Wayne, and Dondero.

 ## Installation